Pet Insurance in the UK: How to Choose the Right Policy

 How Premiums Are Calculated

-Where you live in the UK affects premiums too.
-Veterinary costs tend to be higher in London and the South East, and premiums reflect this.
-The level of cover you choose, the excess amount, and whether your pet is neutered all play a role as well.
+Where you live plays a part as well.
+Vet costs in London and the South East are noticeably higher, and premiums reflect that.
+Your cover level, excess amount, and whether your pet is neutered all affect the price too.

 Tips for Choosing the Right Policy